Ramlall/Algorithms/readme.md

 T Dequeue() - Remove the item from the front of the queue and return it to the function caller.

-size - The size of the stack.
+size - The size of the queue.

-bool IsEmpty() - Checks if there's any items on the stack.
+bool IsEmpty() - Checks if there's any items on the queue.